opensearch-project/project-website/_posts/2024-11-13-boosting-k-nn-exact-search.md

 ## Experiments show real-world performance gains

-To measure the impact of these optimizations, we conducted A/B tests comparing OpenSearch 2.14 to OpenSearch 2.15 and 2.17 in a single-node cluster.
+To measure the impact of these optimizations, we conducted A/B tests comparing OpenSearch 2.14 to OpenSearch 2.17 in a single-node cluster.

 ### Cluster configuration